Phytys/tao-analytics/README.md

-# TAO Analytics: Subnet Data Collection & Enrichment Pipeline
+# TAO Analytics: Bittensor Subnet Intelligence Platform

 ## Project Overview

-This project provides a robust pipeline for collecting, enriching, and analyzing data about Bittensor subnets.
-It fetches raw subnet data, scrapes additional context from websites and GitHub, and uses OpenAI's GPT-4 to generate structured insights with full provenance tracking, storing everything in a local SQLite database.
+A comprehensive data collection, enrichment, and analytics platform for Bittensor subnets.
+This project fetches raw subnet data from the TAO API, scrapes additional context from websites and GitHub, uses OpenAI's GPT-4 to generate structured insights with full provenance tracking, and provides a Tesla-inspired web dashboard for exploration and analysis.

 **Key Features:**
 - **Provenance-aware enrichment**: Tracks whether data comes from scraped context or model knowledge